hyperstack-org/hyperstack/README.md

 end
 ```

-In addition make sure that you include the `action_cable` js file in your assets
+If you have not yet setup action cable all you have to do is include the `action_cable` js file in your assets

 ```javascript
 //application.js